krissnawat/gatsbyblog/src/pages/blog/host-blazor-on-netlify.md

 ## Publishing to Netlify

-Once we're done with that, the easiest way to deploy to Netlify is to add this to a GitHub repo.
+Once we're done with that, the easiest way to deploy to [Netlify](https://www.netlify.com/) is to add this to a GitHub repo.

-Netlify can't build this project for us.
-So we'll need to do that & add the files to our repository.
+Netlify can't build this project for us since they can't build dotnet.
+We'll need to handle building & adding the files to our repository.

 By default the .gitignore file created with our project ignores the default build directory.
 You can modify your .gitignore file to not ignore the default release directory.
 Then you can run `dotnet publish -c release`.